We are so honored to have Patti Hasbrouck here on the blog for a success interview today.

 When I read about the Proofread Anywhere course on a blog in April of 2015, I felt an instant connection.
 I signed up for the 7-day course and knew that I could totally do this!!
 But I was nervous about the cost, concerned about the time, afraid that maybe I wasn’t going to be able to find enough clientele to support myself… those pesky negative thoughts we all have.
 After several sleepless nights of pondering whether or not I should make the leap, I decided to pursue it.
 I knew if I didn’t go for it now, I would never do it.
 I enrolled on May 11, 2015, and graduated on July 11, 2015.

-What was the most challenging part in getting started?
+What was the most challenging part of getting started?

 What was/were the most valuable thing(s) you learned during the course?